Terminations is used to enter Termination details for an employee and to calculate their Termination Pay.

 Select Bypass Bank Splits if the entire payment is to be transferred into the employee's primary bank account.

 Check the Pre July 1983 days of service, Post June 1983 days of service, Total Days Employed and Total Years Employed values.
-The days of service are used when calculating Employment Termination Payments (ETP).
+The days of service are to calculate Employment Termination Payments (ETP).

 Check the Average Normal Gross is correct.
-This value is used when calculating the employee's marginal rate of tax.
-This value may need to be amended if this is the first pay in the financial year or any pays for the current financial year were processed outside MicrOpay Evo.
+This value is used to calculate the employee's marginal tax rate.
+You can amend this if this is the first pay in the financial year or any pays for the current financial year were processed outside MicrOpay Evo.
 For example, if you migrated from another payroll package and you are reporting values from both payroll systems.

-Check the calculated Termination Components and their corresponding Tax values.
-Update the termination leave components if necessary.
+Check the calculated unused leave values in Termination Components and their corresponding Tax values.
+Update if necessary.

-In the Termination Pay Summary section, click on Total ETP Components.
+In Termination Pay Summary, click Total ETP Components.

 Enter either Hours or Amounts for any ETP payment, e.g. Golden Handshake, Severance, Unused Sick or RDO amounts, into the grid.

-Check the allocation of Net Pay to the employee's bank accounts and, if necessary, make any changes.
+Check the allocation of Net Pay to the employee's bank accounts and make any required changes.

 A Termination Advice Message can be entered.